-Let’s first introduce what VBT or Velocity Based Training is and how to apply it to your training cycles.
-Most literally VBT is training where you are focused on the speed of the lift rather than the percentage of 1RM or the load.
+If we want to understand VBT and its application to sports we must first introduce the concept of what VBT or Velocity Based Training is and how to apply it to your training cycles.
+Most literally, VBT is training where you are focused on the speed of the lift rather than the percentage of 1RM or the load.
 Bar speed is the key component in Velocity Based Training and speed is at its core.
 The theory is that speed increases power, and power increases explosion and gains.
 Depending on the training zone i.e. Max Strength, Power, Speed-Strength, etc. will depend on the speed needed for those zones.
 For example, it has been theorized that while moving in a range of 0.8-1 m/s in a squat or bench-press rep, you’re working to train strength-speed; it means that you can train with this purpose till you perform over the minimum value of the range of velocity.

 In the following picture, we can see the “velocity zones” and the relative training goal that you can achieve, related to the percentage of 1RM (maximal weight that you can lift):

 Therefore, we can easily understand that, thanks to those measurable and scientific indexes, we can auto-regulate every training session to optimally train in the 100% of our capabilities, therefore never wasting a training day.